40343450/SEMCourseworkGroupB/use_cases/use_case_9.md

 Primary tasks.

 ##Preconditions
-we have a database containing the information about the regions within countries, and the associated population of these regions.
+we have a database containing the information about all the cities in a region, and the associated population of these regions.

 ##Success End Conditions

-A report showing all the regions within all the countries in the world organised by largest population to smallest.
+A report showing all the cities in a region organised by largest population to smallest.

 ##Failed End Conditions

-No report showing all the regions within all the countries in the world organised by largest population to smallest.
+No report showing all the cities in a region organised by largest population to smallest.

 ##Primary Actor